mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 - Interaction Description
 - Game Elements Addressed

-Here I will use Nvivo to give insight about the engagement of participants by compare time on different tasks.
+In the following section I use key tools provided by the research software Nvivo to give insight about the engagement of participants by compare time on different tasks.

 <!-- For example for the session that the vignette was taken from the below is chart of the time on each of the codes. -->